The Unscrambler

 The Unscrambler X is a commercial software product for multivariate data analysis, used for calibration of multivariate data which is often in the application of analytical data such as near infrared spectroscopy and Raman spectroscopy, and development of predictive models for use in real-time spectroscopic analysis of materials.
 The software was originally developed in 1986 by Harald Martens and later by CAMO Software.
+After the acquisition of CAMO by Aspen Technology in 2020, Unscrambler is now owned by Aspen.